-An earlier draft of these defences referenced the mediator's failure to "maintain fair treatment of the parties" or to disclose circumstances "likely to give rise to justifiable doubts as to its impartiality or independence".
-29 Unsurprisingly, they provoked divergent views in the Working Group.
+An earlier draft of these defences referenced the mediator's failure to "maintain fair treatment of the parties" or to disclose circumstances "likely to give rise to justifiable doubts as to its impartiality or independence".29 Unsurprisingly, they provoked divergent views in the Working Group.
 On the one hand, the differences between mediation and arbitration were highlighted, including the practice of having private communication with one party in mediation that had no counterpart in arbitration as well as the limited number of procedural rules governing the mediation process.30 These features together with the confidentiality of mediation meant that it would be difficult to assess whether the parties were treated fairly.
-The fact that mediators did not impose any outcome on the parties and that mediation was a voluntary process from which parties were free to withdraw at any time also prompted some views that it was rare for the mediator to make disclosures as to circumstances that may affect the mediator's impartiality or independence.31 Some also argued that these defences were superfluous given that there was overlap with some of the existing defences and also
+The fact that mediators did not impose any outcome on the parties and that mediation was a voluntary process from which parties were free to withdraw at any time also prompted some views that it was rare for the mediator to make disclosures as to circumstances that may affect the mediator's impartiality or independence.31 Some also argued that these defences and also

-Report of Working Group II (Arbitration and Conciliation) on the Work of its Sixty-third Session, 27.
-UNCITRAL, UN Doc.
+^{27.} Report of Working Group II (Arbitration and Conciliation) on the Work of its Sixty-third Session, UNCITRAL, UN Doc.
 A/CN.9/861 (2015), at para.
 93.

-Similar defences have been proposed in supra note 6 at 133-4; Chang-Fa LO and Winnie Jo-Mei MA, "Draft 'Convention on Cross-Border Enforcement of International Mediated Settlement Agreements'" (2014) 7 Contemporary Asia Arbitration Journal 387, 397-8.
+Similar defences have been proposed in supra note 6 at 133-4; Chang-Fa LO and Winnie Jo-Mei MA, "Draft 'Convention on Cross-Border Enforcement of International Mediated Settlement Agreements" (2014) 7 Contemporary Asia Arbitration Journal 387, 397-8.

-UNCITRAL, UNCITRAL Working Group II, 65th Session, Settlement of Commercial Disputes- International Commercial Conciliation: Preparation of an Instrument on Enforcement of International Commercial Settlement Agreements Resulting from Conciliation, Note by the Secretariat, UNCITRAL, UN Doc.
+^{29.} UNCITRAL, UNCITRAL Working Group II, 65th Session, Settlement of Commercial Disputes- International Commercial Conciliation: Preparation of an Instrument on Enforcement of International Commercial Settlement Agreements Resulting from Conciliation, Note by the Secretariat, UNCITRAL, UN Doc.
 A/CN.9/WG.II/WP.198 (2016), at para.
 35.

-UNCITRAL, supra note 5 at para.
-192. 30.
+^{30.} UNCITRAL, supra note 5 at para.
+192.

-Ibid., at para.
-106. 31.
+^{31.} Ibid., at para.
+106.